 Mulan is arguably one of Disney’s most unsung heroines, but the live-action remake should change that.
 In Liu Yifei, the Mouse House has found a bona-fide superstar.
 The casting team travelled 5 continents and interviewed nearly 1,000 actresses looking for their perfect lead.
 As well as the ability to speak clear English and Chinese, their star needed martial arts skills and a tremendous screen presence.

-As you’ll see when Mulan hits ODEON cinemas on 27 March, Liu is a smash hit, the very personification of grace under fire.
+As you’ll see when Mulan hits ODEON, Liu is a smash hit, the very personification of grace under fire.

 In an interview on Weibo, actress Gong Li, who plays the villainous Xian Lang in the new film, revealed that the budget for Mulan was around three hundred million dollars, due to sets of “massive and... unprecedented scale”.

-This is the second time Disney has entrusted a female director with a budget of over one hundred million dollars (the first being Ava DuVernay and A Wrinkle In Time).
-We can only imagine the incredible heights the battle scenes will reach with that kind of money to play with.
+Caro is the latest female director to command a budget of over one hundred million dollars for Disney (following Ava DuVernay for A Wrinkle In Time).
+With that kind of money to play with we can only imagine the incredible heights the battle scenes will reach.

 While the 1998 animation boasted musical numbers and Eddie Murphy's talking dragon Mushu, this Mulan triumphs through realism and epic scale.
 Plus, there's a whole host of new supporting players.